The International Religious Demography Project

 Contact Todd: email@example.com

 Brian J. Grim is President of the Religious Freedom & Business Foundation.
 He was previously Director of Cross-National Data and Senior Researcher in religion and world affairs at the Pew Research Center’s Religion & Public Life Project.
 He is an expert on global religious restrictions and hostilities, as well as international religious demography.
 He is an affiliated scholar at Boston University’s Institute on Culture, Religion & World Affairs and Georgetown University’s Religious Freedom Project.
 He holds a doctorate in sociology from the Pennsylvania State University and is co-author of The Price of Freedom Denied (Cambridge) and The World’s Religions in Figures (Wiley-Blackwell).

 Contact Brian: firstname.lastname@example.org

-Gina A. Zurlo is a PhD candidate at Boston University, Assistant Director of the Center for the Study of Global Christianity at Gordon-Conwell Theological Seminary, and a Research Associate at Boston University’s Institute on Culture, Religion & World Affairs.
+Gina A. Zurlo received her Ph.D. from Boston University in 2017.
+She is Assistant Director of the Center for the Study of Global Christianity at Gordon-Conwell Theological Seminary and a Research Fellow at Boston University’s Institute on Culture, Religion & World Affairs.
 Her research focuses on international religious demography and the history of American sociology, including the application of quantitative methods to religious adherence.
-She was the Senior Editorial Assistant on the Atlas of Global Christianity (Edinburgh University Press) and has worked on a number of other reports and publications.
-Her demographic research contributes to both the World Christian Database (Brill) and World Religion Database (Brill).
+She is co-editor of the World Christian Database (Brill) and associate editor of the World Religion Database (Brill).

 Contact Gina: email@example.com